Cameradventures: Shooting In “Black & White”

 ONE MONTH BEFORE…

-…and I really like shooting there.
+…and I really liked shooting there.

 Of course I could have gone the route of The Defiant Ones (I love movie titles), then taken legal action, but I didn’t think all of that was worth the hassle, especially since I could simply speak with mall management and voice my concern.
 But trust me, “ghetto” Kenny wanted to tell them to do something that was anatomically impossible and walk off.
 No disrespect, but that’s what I was feeling in the moment.